 The requirements for the provision of Protection equipment for interconnecting connections will be specified in the Bilateral Agreement.
-In this CC the term "interconnecting connections" means the primary conductors from the current transformer accommodation on the circuit side of the circuit breaker to the Connection Point or the primary conductors from the current transformer accommodation on the circuit side of the circuit breaker to the Transmission Interface Point.
+In this CC the term "interconnecting connections" means the primary conductors from the current transformer accommodation on the circuit side of the circuit breaker to the Connection Point or the primary conductors from the current transformer accommodation on the circuit side of the OTSDUW Plant and Apparatus of the circuit breaker to the Transmission Interface Point.